New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering: BSM contributions to

-when performing an integration over the $e^+e^-$ invariant mass bin.
-To determine the sensitivity reach of the dark messenger coupling as function of its mass $m_X$, the count rates in numerator and denominator in $B_n$ must be integrated over a bin in the $e^+e^-$ invariant mass around a given central value $s_0$.
+To determine the sensitivity reach of the dark messenger coupling as a function of its mass $m_X$, the differential cross sections in the numerator and denominator of $B_n$ must be integrated over a bin in the $e^+e^-$ invariant mass around a given central value $s_0$.
 For a smoothly varying function, such as the QED cross section, this amounts to the factor

 with $\delta E_+$ the bin width in the positron ({\it lab}) beam energy.
 To remain conservative, we adopt a bin width of $\delta E_+ = 0.5 \, \text{MeV}$.
-For the QED contribution, this factor cancels out between numerator and denominator, but it becomes relevant for the BSM-induced $B_n$, which results in
+For the QED contribution, this factor cancels out between numerator and denominator, but it becomes relevant for the BSM-induced result.
+Denoting the asymmetry in which numerator and denominator are integrated over a bin in $s$ of size $2 m_e\,\delta E_+$ as $\bar{B}_n$, we find that this results in

-where the numerator function $N_i$ for scalar ($N_S$), vector ($N_V$), and axial-vector ($N_A$) exchange is given by:
+where the numerator function $N_i$ for scalar ($N_S$), vector ($N_V$), and axial vector ($N_A$) exchange is given by:

-Note that in the ultra-relativistic regime the scalar and axial-vector contributions have the same angular ($x$) dependence up to the coupling constant.
+Note that in the ultra-relativistic regime the scalar and axial vector contributions have the same angular ($x$) dependence up to the coupling constant.
 In contrast to the QED contribution, which decreases with energy as $1/\sqrt{s}$, the BSM-induced spin asymmetry grows proportionally to $\sqrt{s}$, improving the signal-to-background ratio at higher beam energies.
-Furthermore, one notices from Eqs.~(\ref{eq:NS}-\ref{eq:NA}) that the observable $B_n$ depends quadratically on the BSM couplings, as it results from the product of a large tree-level QED amplitude and the absorptive part of a BSM amplitude.
-This is in contrast to BSM searches in unpolarized cross sections, for which the BSM signal goes with the fourth power of the small coupling constant.
+Furthermore, one notices from Eqs.~\eqref{eq:NS}-\eqref{eq:NA} that the observable $B_n$ depends quadratically on the BSM couplings, as it results from the product of a large tree-level QED amplitude and the absorptive part of a BSM amplitude.
+This is in contrast to BSM searches in unpolarized observables, for which the BSM signal goes with the fourth power of the small coupling constant.
 One thus sees that the tree-level QED process serves as an amplifier of a possible BSM signal.

 The result for the angular dependence of $B_n$ is shown in Fig. \ref{fig:BnPlot} for an 11 GeV positron beam at JLab.
 The coupling strengths $g = 2\times10^{-4}$ and $\epsilon = 2\times10^{-4}$ are chosen for illustration.
 Even for such small values, one sees that the BSM effects in the vicinity of the QED zero crossing can be sizable compared to the expected ppm-level experimental precision, enabling enhanced sensitivity or, in the absence of a signal, competitive limits to be set.